stefanklut/laypa/README.md

 ## Contact
 This project was made while working at the [KNAW Humanities Cluster Digital Infrastructure][huc_di_link]
 ### Issues
-Please let report any bugs or errors that you find to the [issues][issues_link] page.
-So that they can be looked into.
+Please report any bugs or errors that you find to the [issues][issues_link] page, so that they can be looked into.
 Try to see if an issue with the same problem/bug is not still open.
 Feature requests should also be done through the [issues][issues_link] page.

 ### Contributions
 If you discover a bug or missing feature that you would like to help with please feel free to send a [pull request][pull_request_link].